xsipewe/otp/HOWTO/INSTALL.md

 *   PowerPC: All 32-bit 6xx/7xx(G3)/74xx(G4) processors should work.
 32-bit
     mode on 970 (G5) and POWER5 processors should work.

     *   Linux (Yellow Dog) and OS X 10.4 are supported.

 *   SPARC: All UltraSPARC processors running 32-bit user code should work.

     *   Solaris 9 is supported.
 The build requires a `gcc` that has been configured to use Sun's assembler and linker.
 Using the GNU assembler but Sun's linker has been known to cause problems.

     *   Linux (Aurora) is supported.

-*   ARM: ARMv5TE (i.e. XScale) processors should work.
+*   ARM: ARMv5TE (that is, XScale) processors should work.
 Both big-endian and little-endian modes are supported.

     *   Linux is supported.

 HiPE is automatically enabled on the following systems: